FabLabNeuenstadt/firmware/MessageSpecification.md

  SPEED     DELAY
 ```

-The speed and delay ranges from a numeric value from 0 (0000) to 15 (1111).
+The speed and delay ranges from a numeric value from 0 (0000) to 15 (1111)
+and are calculated as described in TEXT METADATA (except that the speed
+now refers to frames per second).

 ## Message format

 The message transmitted has to follow the following diagram: